TensoriumCore/CurvatureEngine/README.md

 ```sh
 ./CurvatureEngine <options>
 ```
-Data will be stored in CSV format for further analysis.
+Data will be stored in CSV and VTK (for extrinsic curvature tensor components and Geodesics)format for further analysis.

 ## Future Work
 - Extend support to Kerr-Newman/dS/adS and other exotic spacetimes.